Portuguese phrases | Most common phrases for everyday life

 English Portuguese Phonetic Transcription (IPA)

-Welcome!
-Bem-vindo! /bẽj̃ ˈvĩdu/
+Welcome! in Portuguese Bem-vindo! /bẽj̃ ˈvĩdu/

-Good evening!
-Boa noite! /ˈboɐ ˈnojtʃi/
+Good evening! in Portuguese Boa noite! /ˈboɐ ˈnojtʃi/

 If you are greeted in Portuguese, the best way to respond is as follows: